Indian classical dance: Summary

 Indian classical dancing started around 200 BCE in India, as a joyful and celebratory activity, often in devotion to Hindu deities.
 Many of the performances are choreographed to retell stories of the gods and other historical accounts.
 All styles of Indian classical dance are vibrant, expressive, and spiritual.
 Dance performances usually take place at festivals, universities, various cultural events, and more.
 The dancers who perform these styles are usually professionals who have devoted years of study and practice in their respective style of Indian classical dance.
 In performances, the dancers move to the beat of the song or music that is playing; in some styles, such as Kathak, bells are worn around the ankles at times for added rhythmic effect when the feet are stomped.
 The dancer takes the role of the character that they are portraying in the performance, the composition being specific, and become emotionally connected with the story and the audience.

 When dancers perform classical Indian dancing, they wear traditional clothes including sarees, lehengas, and kurtas.
 Usually, women are the main performers in Indian classical dancing, though men are not absent from the tradition.
 The costume for women usually consists of a long, colorful, handmade gown (worn without shoes), with an intricately embroidered pattern(s) and beading on it.
-For accessories, there is the use of much ornate jewelry, such as necklaces, rings, earrings, nose-rings, bracelets and anklets, sometimes with bells attached which ring each time the dancer stomps their foot in rhythm.
+For accessories, there is the use of much ornate jewelry, such as necklaces, rings, earrings, nose-rings, bracelets and anklets, sometimes with bells attached which ring each time the dancer stomps their foot in rhythm, these are ankle bells or ghungroos.
 The costume also includes a head-piece or some form of scarf, depending on the style.
 The women usually wear considerable amounts of facial makeup, not only to be noticeable from the audience, but to fully embody their character.